Frost (Bernhard novel)

 Frost is the first novel by Thomas Bernhard, originally published in German in 1963.
 An English translation by Michael Hofmann was published in 2006.

 Plot summary

-Strauch, mad painter, isolates himself from the world by retreating to the hamlet of Weng near Schwarzach im Pongau.
-His surgeon brother has Strauch watched by his young medical assistant, who narrates the book.
+The novel lacks a traditional plot and consists mostly of monologues from G. Strauch, a mad painter who isolates himself from the world by retreating to the hamlet of Weng near Schwarzach im Pongau.
+His surgeon brother has Strauch watched by his young medical assistant, who narrates the book and transcribes Strauch's rants.
 The inn where Strauch resides is managed by a woman with a husband in prison and an endless sequence of lovers.
 The story includes a significant amount of violence and murder.

 Narrative style

 The character Strauch has a tendency to speak in long, ranting monologues, which characterises all of Bernhard’s subsequent work.
 Another element in Bernhard’s style is repetition: he often repeats phrases with minor variations.
 As the narrative progresses, the voice of the young narrator increasingly disappears into the voice of Strauch.